Discover more from Unglossed

 Determination that a “virus,” not a bacteria, was responsible for a disease could be more precisely litigated by filtering fluids through porcelain filters (typically eliminating bacteria).
 If fluids from a diseased animal or human could still pass symptoms on after being porcelain-filtered, then “virus.”
 This was achieved at first for smallpox, foot and mouth disease, and rabies, and in an imperfect form for polio by Karl Landsteiner in 1908.But in-practice adherence to filter-passage was not stringent for flu at all, as we will see below.

-In 1898 and 99, at all events, when the illness humans describe as “flu” made its reappearance, it was not attributed to a virus, but to a bacteria.
+In 1889, at all events, when the illness humans describe as “flu” made its reappearance after many decades of absence, it was not attributed to a virus, but to a bacteria.
 This was the way biologists preferred their microbes, at the time.

 Timid New World